SoftEngAliijaz/Shortify/README.md

 A clean, minimal, and powerful URL shortener built with **Node.js**, **Express**, and **MongoDB**.

-Turn long, clunky URLs into short, shareable links while tracking visits — all with a simple API or user-friendly web interface.
+Turn long, clunky URLs into short, shareable links while tracking visits — all via a simple API or a user-friendly web interface.

 ---